Hasandev08/Interview-questions/Database.md

 - Surrogate Key – An artificial key which aims to uniquely identify each record is called a surrogate key.
 These kind of key are unique because they are created when you don’t have any natural primary key.
 ```
 ## 4- Difference between sql and nosql.
 - SQL is the programming language used to interface with relational databases.
 (Relational databases model data as records in rows and tables with logical links between them).
-NoSQL is a class of DBMs that are non-relational and generally do not use SQL e.g., MongoDB
+NoSQL is a class of DBMs that are non-relational and generally do not use SQL e.g., MongoDB.

 ## 5- Stored Procedures
 - A database object that contains block of sql code.